Icheler/coExplore/README.md

 ~~distance counter~~
 catch move_base abort message and blacklist goal by assigning high values
 implement new metrics
-make minor changes to algorithm implementation
+make minor changes to algorithm implementation (rank and distribution)
-create automatic script to launch multiple simulations sequentially
+~~create automatic script to launch multiple simulations sequentially~~

 improvements:
 better distribution
+implement early abort if map is sufficiently explored with 30 sec delay
+if less frontiers then number of robots, just assign robots to first frontiers for simplicity

 metrics:
 distance per frontier